rroels/Sharp_LS018B7DH02_Arduino/README.md

 }
 ```

-Simply replace these calls with whatever native flavour of SPI you want to use.
+Simply replace these SPI calls with whatever native flavour of SPI you want to use.
 For example, for the Seeed XIAO nrf52840 it looks like this:

 ```c++
 #include <SPI.h>